What are "Unusual" Birds?

-One of the most wonderful things that can happen when attracting wild birds to our backyard bird feeders and baths, is seeing an unusual bird or rare bird.
+One of the most wonderful things that can happen when attracting wild birds to our backyards, is seeing an "unusual" bird or rare bird.

 Thanks for getting back.

 By the way I had Western Meadowlarks feeding on my